Stewarding Our Future

 Montana Wilderness Association believes volunteer service is essential to cultivating Montana's next generation of land stewards.
 Every summer, MWA partners with youth serving organizations to engage youth and young adults in meaningful conservation projects on public lands across the state.
-Since 2012, MWA has organized 21 youth projects with 158 volunteers contributing over 6,300 hours of service.
+Since 2012, MWA has organized 21 youth projects with 158 volunteers, contributing more than 6,300 hours of service.

 MWA stewardship projects are fun, educational experiences that have a lasting impact.
 They provide youth with hands-on work experience while simultaneously raising awareness for conservation issues.
-The work is challenging and team oriented.
-In order to accomplish project objectives, crews must work together and push their limits in ways they did not expect.
+The work is challenging and team oriented: to accomplish project objectives, crews must work together and push their limits.
 On the way to reaching their goals, youth forge a deep connection to the landscape and with their peers.

 In 2018, MWA continued partnerships with Montana Conservation Corps, Salish Kooetani College's Upward Bound, and Montana Youth Challenge Academy.
-These crews improved trails in the Lee Metcalf Wilderness, the the Badger-Two Medicine and the Jewel Basin.
+These crews improved trails in the Lee Metcalf Wilderness, the Badger-Two Medicine and the Jewel Basin.
 We're grateful for their service and their commitment to public lands!
-We'll be renewing these partnerships again in 2019.

 Piikani Land Crew

-This summer marked the fifth year of service-oriented work on public and tribal lands for the Piikani Land Crew.
-Seven Blackfeet youth adults were led by two Montana Conservation Corps (MCC) AmeriCorps participants and worked with a wide range of local and statewide partners.
-Over the span of 10 weeks and contributing over 2,000 hours of service work, the crew learned about land management practices and completed natural resource, cultural, and community service projects all while earning a paycheck.
+2018 marked the fifth year of service-oriented work on public and tribal lands for the Piikani Land Crew.
+Seven Blackfeet young adults were led by two Montana Conservation Corps AmeriCorps participants.
+The crew worked with a wide range of local and statewide partners over their 10 weeks of work.
+They contributed more than 2,000 hours of service work and learned about land management practices.
+This crew completed natural resource, cultural, and community service projects, all while earning a paycheck.

-The central goals of the Piikani Land Crew are for participants to leave the program with the following: new leadership skills, new technical skills valuable relationships with land managers and conservation partners, strengthened communication and team-building skills, an increased knowledge of the natural environment and an ethic of volunteer service and civic responsibility.
+The central goals of the Piikani Land Crew are for participants to leave the program with new leadership skills, new technical skills, valuable relationships with land managers and conservation partners, strengthened communication and team-building skills, an increased knowledge of the natural environment, and an ethic of volunteer service and civic responsibility.

-The PLC brings together a unique and dedicated partnership of non-profit organizations, tribal institutions, and federal agencies- Blackfeet Nation, MCC, US Forest Service, National Park Service, The Nature Conservancy and Glacier National Park Conservancy The MCC is the lead organization in charge of crew operations.
-MWA funded three weeks of work.
+The Piikani Land Crew brings together a unique and dedicated partnership of non-profit organizations, tribal institutions, and federal agencies: Blackfeet Nation, Montana Conservation Corps (lead organization), U.S. Forest Service, U.S. National Park Service, The Nature Conservancy and Glacier National Park Conservancy.

 2018 MWA Sponsored Accomplishments